CivicTechWR/WRvotes/docs/philosophies/candidate-info.md

 your email.

-Candidates can submit photos to us by emailing us an appropriate PNG or JPEG file, or send us a link to a photo we may copy and use on our website.
+Candidates can submit photos to us by emailing us an appropriate PNG or JPEG file, or sending us a link to a photo we may copy and use on our website.